-Riverdale's active outing club, comprised of students and faculty, has taken day trips this fall to Harriman State Park and Breakneck Ridge for hiking, and the Shawangunk Mountains for rock climbing.
-Over the Columbus Day weekend, a group took a weekend camping trip to the Delaware Water Gap.
-Longer trips are in the works for school vacations.
+Riverdale's active outing club, comprised of students and faculty, takes day trips to Harriman State Park and Breakneck Ridge for hiking and the Shawangunk Mountains for rock climbing.
+Overnight weekend trips include camping, skiing, and kayaking.
+Longer trips take place during school vacations.
+Destinations have included Patagonia, Utah, and Alaska.